 For example, on Mondays, clean your computer’s desktop.
 It can fill with clutter quickly, (you know, the student assessments you rushed to grade, announcement drafts you want to save for next year, and spreadsheets galore).

 Take a few minutes and find a home for these files.
-Your system doesn’t need be flawless, but it will help to make your week feel a little less overwhelming.
+Your system doesn’t need to be flawless, but it will help to make your week feel a little less overwhelming.
 Here are some other ways you can get organized:

 Clear your space.